Do All People with HIV have AIDS?

 • Drugs should not be injected.

-• Speaking with your doctor about HIV prevention medications if you are at high risk for contracting HIV.
+• Speak with your doctor about HIV prevention medications if you are at high risk for contracting HIV.

 What’s the Difference Between HIV and AIDS?